"Love means loving the unlovable - or it is no virtue at all."

 ORDER AMPHISBAENIA

-Amphisbaenians, sometimes called "worm lizards" (perhaps a name better reserved for the gymnophthalmids - see below) were until recently considered to be legless lizards.
+Wormlizards were until recently considered to be legless lizards.
 However, they are now placed their own taxonomic order, Amphisbaenia, apart from lizards and snakes.
 These are indeed weird, fascinating animals.

 At first glance, the head and tail of an amphisbaenid look alike.

-As an adaptation to a burrowing life, the bones of their skulls and jaws are heavy, solid, and partially fused together.
+As an adaptation for their chthonic existence, the bones of their skulls and jaws are heavy, solid, and partially fused together.
 They use their heads for shoveling soil and tunneling under rocks, roots, and fallen logs.
 They are seldom seen above ground, and even then only at night or when torrential rains flood their lairs.
 Like snakes, they are mostly deaf to airborne sounds, but are highly sensitive to vibrations in the substrate, and their protractible bifid tongues help them enhance their strong sense of smell.
+The members of the Mexican family Bipedidae (four species) is unique among all extant reptiles in having only forelegs.
+The skins of amphisbaenians are loosely attached to the body, and they move in an accordion fashion.
+With their elongated but stout bodies surrounded by rings of squarish scales, their inconspicuous eyes, and their usually gray, cream, or pink colors, these strange reptiles resemble fat earthworms.
+Their vestigial eyes are useless except to distinguish between light and dark, but can nonetheless be noticed under the translucent skin of their heads.

 Crown Mountain, central Saint Thomas, United States Virgin Islands.

-Family Amphisbaenidae: Amphisbaenas
+Family Amphisbaenidae: Typical Wormlizards

 (Photographs courtesy of Mr. Miguel Angel Landestoy).

-As happens with the blind burrowing snakes like Typhlops and Leptotyphlops, the diverse species of amphisbaenas are very difficult to tell apart at first glance.
+As happens with the blind burrowing snakes like Typhlops and Leptotyphlops, the diverse species of wormlizards are very difficult to tell apart at first glance.
 They all look extremely similar to one another, and one often has to look closely at their head squamation or count body annuli to be identified.

 This species is limited in its distribution to the dry, south-western region of the island.

-Amphisbaenas are small but fierce predators capable of biting off pieces from any small animal that crosses their path, and then swallowing them with the help of their short and muscular tongues.
+Wormlizards are generally small but fierce predators capable of biting off pieces from any small animal that crosses their path, and then swallowing them with the help of their short and muscular tongues.
 They occasionally eat carrion, as well.
 Many don't hesitate to bite when handled and, although indeed their teeth are very sharp and their jaw muscles are enormously strong for their size, none except the largest species can inflict any serious pain on a human hand.
 All the same, even rather small species can draw some blood, delivering quite a pinch by fastening to a finger with bulldog-like tenacity, and then twisting their bodies around, seemingly with every intention of ripping off as big a chunk of flesh as possible.

 This species is one of the very few vertebrates endemic to this group of small islands, easternmost part of the Puerto Rican bank.